swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_admin.md

 trainees, please visit our Information for Member Organisations page at http://carpentries.github.io/instructor-training/members/.

-You can use this email template (link) to send this information to your group.
+You can use this email template (https://docs.carpentries.org/topic_folders/instructor_training/email_templates_admin.html#initial-trainee-contact-email-from-member-site-to-their-prospective-trainees-online-training) to send this information to your group.
 If one of your affiliates is not able to attend after they've registered for an event, please get in touch with us at team@carpentries.org as soon as possible.
 In some cases, we will be